Zero Waste Toothpaste: 11 Plastic Free Products To Sink Your Teeth Into

 If you want to learn more about Etee, have a read here.
 It’s an honest account of the trails and tribulations of managing life while trying to build an ethical business.
 Someones got to do it!

 2. DAVIDS SUSTAINABLE TOOTHPASTE

-*Note: We’re reaching out to Davids to confirm their palm oil policy but have not yet received a response
+*Note: We have reached out to Davids to confirm their palm oil policy but have not yet received a response

 About Davids Sustainable Toothpaste